makeabilitylab/physcomp/arduino/index.md

 ### [Lesson 4: Fading an LED](led-fade.md)

-Demonstrates how to gradually fade an LED on and off by using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)
+Introduces analog output, pulse-width modulation (PWM), and demonstrates how to gradually fade an LED on and off by using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)

 ### [Lesson 5: Blinking an LED Part 2](led-blink2.md)